-Most Siberian Huskies will not be able to swim until shown how.
+Most Siberian Huskies can’t swim until given a few practice lessons.
 This is because Huskies were never required to swim as they lived primarily on land in icy and snowy conditions.
-Swimming would have been avoided due to the obvious dangers like hypothermia.
+Swimming would have been avoided at all costs.

 After researching extensively and asking other Husky owners, I found out some interesting information and will share that with you here.